The Eristics Test

 Anxiety is the emotion best suited to taking in and analyzing information, so the Observer is something of an information sponge.

 Anxiety is often future-focused, making the Observer good at prediction.
-At its highest levels, it makes the Observer an anxious mess, but at lower levels anxiety is, plainly put, just good at figuring things out.
+At its highest levels, it makes the Observer an anxious mess.
+At lower levels anxiety is just good at figuring things out.

 Love Fear Guilt Disgust Anger Pride